-If a woman eating a Western diet cuts her fat intake in half, her estrogen level will be about 20 percent lower.7 If the amount of fat is cut even more, the estrogen level will drop further, which is a good change because a lower hormone level will have less effect on the uterine cells.
+If a woman eating a Western diet cuts her fat intake in half, her estrogen level will be about 17% lower.
+If the amount of fat is cut even more, the estrogen level will drop further.
+A lower hormone level will have less effect on the uterine cells.

-In addition to lowering estrogen, a low-fat diet may also be beneficial because high-fiber vegetables, beans, fruits, and whole grains help the body eliminate estrogens.
+In addition to lowering estrogen, a low-fat diet may also be beneficial because high-fiber vegetables, beans, fruits, and whole grains help the body to eliminate estrogens.
 Estrogen is normally pulled from the bloodstream by the liver, which sends it through a small tube, called the bile duct, into the intestinal tract.
 There, fiber soaks it up like a sponge and carries it out with other waste.
-The more fiber there is in the diet, the better the natural “estrogen disposal system” works.
+The more fiber in the diet, the better the natural “estrogen disposal system” works.

-Animal products do not contain fiber.
-When an individual’s diet consists predominantly of animal products such as chicken, fish, or yogurt, daily fiber needs may not be met.
-The result can be disastrous.
-The waste estrogens, which should bind to fiber and leave the body, pass back into the bloodstream.
+Animal products and many processed foods do not contain fiber.
+When an individual’s diet consists predominantly of packaged foods, refined grains, meat, or dairy, daily fiber needs may not be met.
+The extra estrogens, which should bind to fiber in the digestive tract and leave the body, get absorbed back into the bloodstream.
 This hormone “recycling” increases the amount of estrogen in the blood.